ARMmbed/mbed-littlefs/DESIGN.md

 Initially, you might think this is fine.
 Dir A _might_ end up with two parents, but the filesystem will still work as intended.
 But then this raises the question of what do we do when the dir A wears out?
-For other directory blocks we can update the parent pointer, but for a dir with two parents we would need work out how to update both parents.
+For other directory blocks, we can update the parent pointer, but for a dir with two parents, we would need to work out how to update both parents.
 And the check for multiple parents would need to be carried out for every directory, even if the directory has never been moved.

-It also presents a bad user-experience, since the condition of ending up with two parents is rare, it's unlikely user-level code will be prepared.
-Just think about how a user would recover from a multi-parented directory.
-They can't just remove one directory, since remove would report the directory as "not empty".
+It also presents a bad user-experience.
+Because the condition of ending up with two parents is rare, it's unlikely user-level code will be prepared.
+Just think about how users would recover from a multiparented directory.
+They can't just remove one directory because remove would report the directory as "not empty".

-Other atomic filesystems simple COW the entire directory tree.
+Other atomic filesystems simply COW the entire directory tree.
 But this introduces a significant bit of complexity, which leads to code size, along with a surprisingly expensive runtime cost during what most users assume is a single pointer update.